kolonatalie/frontend-practice-projects/README.md

 # 🛠️ Frontend Practice Projects

-Welcome to my collection of beginner-friendly web development projects!
-This repository is part of my learning journey as I study frontend development, primarily through Codecademy and hands-on experimentation.
+This repository is part of my learning journey as I study frontend development, primarily through Codecademy, IT courses and hands-on experimentation.

 Each project in this repo focuses on building a small, functional feature using **HTML**, **CSS**, and **JavaScript** — everything from simple games to interactive web components.